Teaching

 The Jackie Robinson quote above summarizes why I teach.
 Indeed, I am extremely passionate about teaching because I feel that it is the best way for me to use my passion for mathematics in a way that directly impacts people.

 In January 2023, I completed the Preparing Future Faculty (PFF) professional development program through the Center for Teaching Excellence (CTE) at USC.
-I plan to further complete the Preparing Future Faculty with Distinction in Teaching (PFF Plus) program before graduation.

 In February 2023, I took and completed an asynchronous online course taught by Dr. Gloria Washington titled Teaching Online for Graduate Students through the CTE at USC.

 I have earned Certificates of Completion in the following areas through the CTE by attending a series of workshops in each category.
-The "training record" for each provides a list of the specific workshops I participated in.
+The training record for each provides a list of the specific workshops I participated in.

 Courses Taught